Stakes rise for Boeing as EU, Canada step up scrutiny of 737 MAX after crashes

 The FAA declined to comment on individual actions by Canada or other countries, but said in a statement that “the current, historic aviation safety record in the U.S. and globally is achieved through the FAA’s robust processes and full collaboration with the aviation community.”

 The U.S. Transportation Department’s inspector general plans to audit the FAA’s certification of the jet, an official with the office said on Tuesday.
+The office can recommend changes or improvements to how the FAA operates.
+Boeing said it would cooperate with the audit.

 The unusual public intervention by two leading regulators came as a probe into the final minutes of Ethiopian Airlines Flight 302 turned towards secrets hidden in the cockpit voice recorder.